SharkUncle/deep-abyss/OWASP_TD/threatdragon.md

 ## Threat model creation

 The more interesting use case for OWASP Threat Dragon is to create a new threat model.
-Provide the information needed for the new model.
+After you have clicked on 'New model', provide the information needed for the new one.

 *It is possible to add a model, for my test I choose the STRIDE format.*